nightroman/FarNet/FSharpFar/README.md

 VSCode (ensure `code.cmd` is in the path and the VSCode F# extension is installed).

+If the configuration specifies the output section, the generated project is configured accordingly.
+This may be effectively used for building, running, and debugging FarNet modules from sources.

+Example: [TryPanelFSharp] - how to make FarNet modules from sources.

-Generated projects are not for building but for working with sources using powerful development environments.
+Without the configured output generated projects are still useful for working with sources using powerful IDE.
 You may build to make sure everything is correct but normally code checkers show errors quite well without building.
 Edit your files, save, switch to Far Manager (no restart needed), and run changed scripts.